Find Affordable College Courses

 While working on their Bachelor's Degree, comparative literature majors at UTEP accumulate an average of around $18,749 in student debt.

-University of North Texas landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
-Located in the midsize city of Denton, UNT is a public school with a fairly large student population.
+University of North Texas came in at #7 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools in the Southwest Region ranking.
+Located in the city of Denton, UNT is a public school with a fairly large student population.

 About 50% of the students majoring in comparative literature at the school are women while 50% are male.